CarlosLongarela/CL-WP-Info/readme.txt

 == Description ==
+* Note: this plugin is no longer maintained to add new options because WordPress offers a similar option in Tools -> Site health
+About the tools available in this plugin, you have updated and new tools in a browser extension of this author (Best WordPress Tools) available for all browsers.

-* Note: this plugin is no longer maintained because WordPress offers a similar option in Tools -> Site health WordPress plugin that show us information about WordPress install, PHP, Database and Hosting Server and also minimum requisites and recommendations for PHP and Database versions.
+WordPress plugin that show us information about WordPress install, PHP, Database and Hosting Server and also minimum requisites and recommendations for PHP and Database versions.

 == Installation ==